AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 Supports undoing via unmatch.

 Format:
-* Match: `match t<INDEX> s<INDEX>`
+* Match: `match <ID of Person 1> <ID of Person 2> (Order of student teacher does not matter)`
-* Unmatch: `unmatch t<INDEX> or s<INDEX>`
+* Unmatch: `unmatch <ID of Person> (Only require index of one of the matched pair)`
-* Matches the student and tutor at the specified `INDEX`.
+* Matches the student and tutor at the specified `ID`.
-* Unmatch the student/tutor at the specified `INDEX` and its corresponding matched tutor/student.
+* Unmatch the student/tutor at the specified `ID` and its corresponding matched tutor/student.
-* The index refers to the index number shown in the displayed tutor/student list.
+* The id refers to the unique id number associated with each student and tutor.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The id **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `match t1 s1` matches the 1st tutor in the tutor list with the 1st student in the student list.
+* `match 1 2` matches the tutor with id of #1 with the student with the id of #2 in the list.
-* `unmatch t1` unmatch the 1st tutor in the tutor list with its corresponding matched student.
+* `unmatch 1` unmatch the tutor with id of #1 with its corresponding matched student.
   ![result for 'match t1 s1'](images/MatchResult.png)

 ### Deleting a person : `delete`